yanliu1111/React-TypeScript-ecommerce-proj/README.md

 npm install
 ```

+## Launching the data

+One way is hard-coding;
-Json-server is used to serve the data for the products.
-To start the server, run the following command.
+Anther way is to use json-server to serve the data for the products, run the following command.
+I used both here, watch the comments in the code.

 ```bash
 npx json-server -w data/products.json -p 3500